Gentner Drummond: Education

+Environmental issues

+In February 2023, Drummond joined other Republican attorneys general in opposing the proposed designation of the lesser prairie-chicken as an endangered species pursuant to the Endangered Species Act.
+He also joined other Republicans in opposing the Biden Administration's efforts to make changes to the term “waters of the United States” under the Clean Water Act which would partially restore protections that had been rolled back during the Trump Administration.

+In March, he joined other Republican state attorneys general in suing the Environmental Protection Agency after that agency rejected Oklahoma's ozone reduction plan, calling the federal plan "burdensome regulations" and "federal overreach".

+2026 Oklahoma gubernatorial campaign

+On January 13, 2025, Drummond launched a 2026 campaign for Governor of Oklahoma at a rally in Pawhuska, Oklahoma.
+He was endorsed by the Oklahoma Fraternal Order of Police at his campaign launch.

 Personal life

-Drummond has four children and two stepchildren with Catherine Drummond.
+Drummond was married to Catherine Drummond.
+He married Wendy Poole in 2010.
 In 2014, Drummond and his wife, Wendy Drummond, bought the McBirney Mansion for $2.03 million to be their personal residence.
-Reality television star and entrepreneur Ree Drummond is the wife of Drummond's second cousin.
+Reality television star and entrepreneur Ree Drummond is married to Drummond's second cousin.
 Drummond has an interest in fashion that he credits to his wife.

 Drummond is an Eagle Scout.
 He received a 2018 Outstanding Eagle Scout Award.
 In 2022, Drummond was inducted into the Osage County Historical Society's list of "Heroes and Legends."

-In March 2022, Drummond's son, Oklahoma Air National Guard Major Alexander Drummond, survived the crash of an F-16 he was piloting in Beauregard Parish, Louisiana during a routine training mission out of Ellington Field Joint Reserve Base in Texas after ejecting from the plane.
+In March 2022, Drummond's son, Oklahoma Air National Guard Major Alexander Drummond, survived the crash of an F-16 he was piloting in Beauregard Parish, Louisiana during a routine training mission out of Ellington Field Joint Reserve Base in Texas after he erroneously ejected from the plane.